 I do not relish the thought of death.
 I myself already had my fair share of it, whether self-inflicted or casually observed.
 I have to admit that dying has a certain appeal, but those who care about themselves should avoid dying in Andora.

-But sooner rather than later, I would like to point out here.
 In my opinion, the population of Andora won’t make it much longer anyway.
 The soil is used up and the earth is salinized.
 Natural raw materials are almost no longer available.
 The only reason why the whole country hasn’t fallen into anarchy yet is because of the zealous actions of the Shadow Council, which secretly seems to control everything.
 Very suspicious.

 The Endless Trainworks

-The trainwork is also a hoard of wondrous technology.
+The Trainwork is also a hoard of wondrous technology.
 Of course, it is only technology that has been invented before and is now being rediscovered, but still.
 Newer research is mostly prevented by various applications and forms, which can fill entire warehouses.
 Officially, only what is officially approved may be used.
 Unofficially, there is a lot of strange and frowned upon technology being traded underground.
-The underground network, which has spread all over the country via the abandoned underground train tunnels, is a bustling marketplace of everything that is illegal or prohibited in the traditional sense.
+The underground network, which has spread all over the country via the abandoned train tunnels, is a bustling marketplace of everything that is illegal or prohibited in the traditional sense.
 Whether you are looking for a prototype of a lightning rod or get involved in the emotion trade, whoever bribes the right officials gets everything served up here with a kiss on the hand.

-A wide, open moor, dominated by mould and rot.
+A wide, open moor, dominated by mold and rot.
 Treacherous brackish marshland, where one wrong step means death.
 Flora and fauna at the same time want your death and are just waiting for a wrong step.
 One breath later you dive under brackish water and duckweed, surrounded by water lilies and scavenging reptiles.

 Nature seems wrong.
 As if it had been turned inside out.
 The inside to the outside.
 A brutal beauty still lives within it, but you don’t want to meet it.

 Ordinary colonies do not withstand the natural force beating around itself long.
 The only permanent settlements thrive only in the gigantic machines of glass and silver, which stand out here and there like colossal monuments from the thick mud and mold.
-They are maintained and repaired by Krotthings, lthough their original function was different.
+They are maintained and repaired by Krotthings, though their original function was something else.
 Nowadays they mainly serve as a shelter and source of clean water, because the moor is full of diseases.
 The ponds and lakes are so polluted that even the plants are teeming with vermin and parasites.
 The same applies to the entire animal world.
 Only little is edible without any problems and only experienced foresters can get their food from the environment.

 Lustria & Tenebrem